 Once you have a straight razor blade you must keep a strop to maintain your razor performance.
 Leather straps are more common and considered by professionals.
 But there are other types of strops that work best to keep your straight razor sharp and maintained.

 - Loom strop consists of a Leather piece stretched around an adjustable mechanism to glide the blade easily.
 The mechanism is held by a handle so that you perform the task so quickly and conveniently.
-This is for the professionals because of its price and using difficulty.
+This is for professionals because of its price and using a difficulty.

-- Stones and Films
+- Stones And Films

 To hone razors there is a wide range of stones and Films available in the market.
 They have many types here are some of them.

 - Natural stones are gifted by nature itself to make your life easier.
 These stones are not much easy to use due to fewer grit ratings.
-But if you possess great honing skills you can find it useful to enhance the razor performance.
+But if you possess great honing skills you can find it useful to enhance the razor’s performance.

 - Lapping films are used for honing blades using electricity.
 They work great to sharpen the straight razor with a wide array of grit ratings.
-These are most affordable and easy to use even for beginners.
+These are the most affordable and easy to use even for beginners.

 - Synthetic water stones are man-made to provide a comfortable honing experience.
 Beginners and professionals both can use it to achieve great results.